Requesting & Defending Restraining Orders

 At The Law Offices of Damian Nolan, we are committed to offering our clients superb, honest and courteous service that takes into account their unique needs and concerns.
-Our Lakewood family lawyer will deal with all the paperwork, all the court requirements and all the headaches on your behalf.
-We are here for you.
+Our domestic violence and restraining order attorney will deal with all the paperwork, all the court requirements and all the headaches on your behalf.
+We are here for you and will fight to protect you and your families rights.

 Domestic violence as defined by California law is physical or emotional abuse visited upon a person by a spouse, a significant other, a relative or someone in another close relationship.
 It can include anything from hitting, punching, pushing, and pulling to stalking, threatening and unwanted touching.
 Domestic violence exists among people of all races, cultures, classes, backgrounds, education levels and sexual preferences.
 It also happens in all age brackets and to both genders.